fenago/github-developers/lab3_git_local.md

 <img align="right" src="./logo-small.png">

-# Lab: Branching, Merging, and Options
+# Lab: Working Locally and Branching with Git

 In this lab, we will cover the following recipes:

 - Managing your local branches